Real-Time Object Tracking with YOLOX and ByteTrack

 # Get a filename for the ONNX model

-onnx_file_path = list(checkpoint_dir.glob('*.onnx'))[0]
+= list(checkpoint_dir.glob('*.onnx'))[0] onnx_file_path

 # Load the model and create an InferenceSession

-providers = [
+= [

-'CPUExecutionProvider',
+providers 'CPUExecutionProvider',

 # "CUDAExecutionProvider",

-session = ort.InferenceSession(onnx_file_path, sess_options=sess_options, providers=providers)
+sess_options = ort.InferenceSession(onnx_file_path, sess_options=sess_options, providers=providers) session

 Select a Test Video